ryandrewjohnson/react-localize-redux/README.md

 }
 ```

-and you wanted to add this copy to your component...
+and this component had been decorated with [localize](#localize-translationid--wrappedcomponent-) you would access the json content like so...

 ```html
 <h1>{ translate('title') }</h1>